gear

 Mastering

 Dynamics, frequency response, and saturation of the original.
-Adjust IPS speed, formulation, head size, crosstalk, wow/flutter, and delay for Beatles-esque artificial-double-tracking.
+Adjust IPS speed, formulation, head size, crosstalk, wow/flutter, and delay for Beatles-esque ADT.

 Precision Multiband Precision Multiband